Mike Zahorec portrait with green background

 I’m Mike Zahorec–a philosopher and computer scientist.

 My research focuses on our concepts and classifications—from AI methods to the objects of scientific theories to ordinary language.
-I am interested, in a word, in what exists and how we think about it.

 I work on the ethics and theory of AI, focusing on epistemic issues.
 From various theoretical and normative angles, I have been working out our epistemic relationships to different AI systems, especially when understood with different explainablity methods.
 I have developed and applied empirical methods for evaluating LLM self-explanations.
 Relatedly, I wrote a short paper about a responsible use paradigm for LLMs.